 Income Taxes.
-The Company accounts for income taxes under the asset and liability method, which requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the financial statements.
+The Group accounts for income taxes under the asset and liability method, which requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the financial statements.
 Under this method, deferred tax assets and liabilities are determined based on the differences between the financial statement and tax basis of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to reverse.
-The effect of a change in tax rates on deferred tax assets and liabilities is recognized in income in the period that includes the enactment date.
-The Company records net deferred tax assets to the extent it believes these assets will more likely than not be realized.
-In making such a determination, the Company considers all available positive and negative evidence, including projected future taxable income, taxplanning strategies and results of recent operations.
-In the event that the Company were to determine that it would be able to realize its deferred tax assets in the future in excess of their net recorded amount, the Company would make an adjustment to the deferred tax asset valuation allowance, which would reduce the provision for income tax.
+The effect of a change in tax rates on deferred tax assets and liabilities is recognized in profit in the period that includes the enactment date.
+The Group records net deferred tax assets to the extent it believes these assets will more likely than not be realized.
+In making such a determination, the Group considers all available positive and negative evidence, including projected future taxable profit, tax-planning strategies and results of recent operations.
+In the event that the Group were to determine that it would be able to realize its deferred tax assets in the future in excess of their net recorded amount, the Group would make an adjustment to the deferred tax asset valuation allowance, which would reduce the provision for income tax.

-The Company records uncertain tax positions on the basis of a two-step process whereby the Company first determines whether it is more likely than not that the tax positions will be sustained based on the technical merits of the position and then measures those tax positions that meet the more-likely-than-not recognition threshold.
-The Company recognizes the largest amount of tax benefit that is greater than 50% likely to be realized upon ultimate settlement with the tax authority.
-The Company recognizes interest and penalties related to unrecognized tax benefits within the Income tax expense (benefit) line in the Consolidated Statements of Operations.
-Accrued interest and penalties are included within the related tax liability line in the Consolidated Balance Sheets.
+The Group records uncertain tax positions on the basis of a two-step process whereby the Group first determines whether it is more likely than not that the tax positions will be sustained based on the technical merits of the position and then measures those tax positions that meet the more-likely-than-not recognition threshold.
+The Group recognizes the largest amount of tax benefit that is greater than 50% likely to be realized upon ultimate settlement with the tax authority.
+The Group recognizes interest and penalties related to unrecognized tax benefits within the Income tax expense (benefit) line in the Consolidated Profit and Loss Account.
+Accrued interest and penalties are included within the related tax liability line in the Consolidated Balance Sheet.

 Comprehensive Income.
 Comprehensive income or loss includes all changes in equity during a period except those that resulted from investments by or distributions to a company's shareholders.
-Other comprehensive income or loss refers to revenues, expenses, gains and losses that are included in comprehensive income, but excluded from net income as these amounts are recorded directly as an adjustment to shareholders' equity.
+Other comprehensive income or loss refers to turnover, expenses, gains and losses that are included in comprehensive income, but excluded from net profit as these amounts are recorded directly as an adjustment to shareholders' funds.